gradle/gradle/subprojects/docs/src/docs/release/notes.md

     JUnit 5 = JUnit Platform + JUnit Jupiter + JUnit Vintage

+The JUnit Platform serves as a foundation for launching testing frameworks on the JVM.
+JUnit Jupiter is the combination of the new [programming model](http://junit.org/junit5/docs/current/user-guide/#writing-tests) and [extension model](http://junit.org/junit5/docs/current/user-guide/#extensions) for writing tests and extensions in JUnit 5.

 Gradle now supports `JUnit Jupiter Engine` on top of `JUnit Platform`.
 To enable JUnit Platform support, you just need to add one line into your `build.gradle`:

     test {